RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-15/implementing-security-inapp.md

 - Disable the Navigation Menu

 - Enhance the Navigation Bar -->

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](online-shopping-cart-9.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Implementing Social Sign In(Facebook) Authentication in Online Shopping Cart Application.